Generic name: olanzapine (injection) [ oh-LAN-za-peen ]

 Tell your doctor if you are pregnant.
-Using antipsychotic medication during the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.
+Using antipsychotic medicine in the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.

-In an emergency situation, it may not be possible before you are treated with olanzapine to tell your caregivers if you are pregnant or breast feeding.
-Make sure any doctor caring for your pregnancy or your baby knows you have received olanzapine.
+In an emergency, you may not be able to tell caregivers if you are pregnant or breastfeeding.
+Make sure any doctor caring for your pregnancy or your baby knows you received olanzapine.

 How is olanzapine injection given?